mattrighetti/envelope/README.md

-  delete     Delete environment variables drop       Drop environment duplicate  Create a copy of another environment edit       Edit environment variables in editor init       Initialize envelope import     Import environment variables list       List saved environments and/or their variables help       Print this message or the help of the given subcommand(s)
+  delete     Delete environment variables drop       Drop environment duplicate  Create a copy of another environment diff       Diff two existing environments edit       Edit environment variables in editor history    Display the historical values of a specific key in a given environment init       Initialize envelope import     Import environment variables list       List saved environments and/or their variables revert     Revert environment variable help       Print this message or the help of the given subcommand(s)

 Options: